GEOS270/Module4/docs/Assessment.md

 Describe the relationship between the **Mean_NDVI** value per CT and and the **PCT_Green_Space** per CT.
 Are they telling us the same thing?
 How Strongly are they related?

 [**13**](Application_Part4.md#inspect-and-compare-the-outputs)
 Are either **Mean_NDVI** or **PCT_Green_Space** strongly linked to housing cost?
-Explain what evidence supports your conclusion?
-Are there any improvement you think we could make to this analysis?
+What evidence supports this conclusion?
+How might we refine our analysis using Ordinary Least Squares Regression?
+Suggest a two other factors you think we should include in our analysis besides **Mean_NDVI** or **PCT_Green_Space**?
+Are there any other more general improvements you think we could make to this analysis beyond just adding more variables to our model?

 [**14**](Application_Part5.md)
 Export your Layout as a .pdf and upload it to Canvas.